openvinotoolkit/openvino/docs/IE_DG/Int8Inference.md

   - [Post-Training Optimization Tool](@ref pot_README) delivered with the Intel® Distribution of OpenVINO™ toolkit release package.
   - [Neural Network Compression Framework](https://www.intel.com/content/www/us/en/artificial-intelligence/posts/openvino-nncf.html) available on GitHub: https://github.com/openvinotoolkit/nncf

-The 8-bit inference feature was validated on most well-known public topologies.

 ## Introduction

 A lot of investigation was made in the field of deep learning with the idea of using low precision computations during inference in order to boost deep learning pipelines and gather higher performance.
 For example, one of the popular approaches is to shrink the precision of activations and weights values from `fp32` precision to smaller ones, for example, to `fp11` or `int8`.
 For more information about this approach, refer to